torvalds/linux/Documentation/core-api/this_cpu_ops.rst

 Per cpu variables are used for performance reasons.
 Bouncing cache lines can be avoided if multiple processors concurrently go through the same code paths.
-Since each processor has its own per cpu variables no concurrent cache line updates take place.
+Since each processor has its own per cpu variables anal concurrent cache line updates take place.
 The price that has to be paid for this optimization is the need to add up the per cpu counters when the value of a counter is needed.